skn3/forme/README.md

 If you would like to provide a custom error message from within the callback, simply `Promise.reject(new Error())`.
 Forme lets you use the same placeholder tokens as described in the [Custom Errors](#customErrors) section.

-If you want to alter the submitted values, simply modify `state.values` or `state.value`.
+If you want to alter the submitted values, simply modify `state.value` or `state.value`.

 ## <a name="customSubmitHandling"></a> Custom Submit Handling